-‘Bootycandy’ is the title of an interconnected series of bawdy comic sketches about growing up black and gay.
+‘Bootycandy’ is the title of a series of bawdy comic sketches about growing up black and gay.
 The play is outrageous and cutting.
 Local All Things Considered host BJ Austin asked Art & Seek’s Jerome Weeks about Stage West presenting the show’s area premiere — which he calls an unusual move.
+Their expanded conversation:

 So Jerome, why’s that unusual?

-Meanwhile, Sutter’s parents recognize he has these questions and ‘mannerisms’ they’d really rather not talk about — they’d prefer to deny the whole situation.
-But when Sutter tells them a man’s been following him home from school and hugging him, his mother (Liz Mikel) and his stepfather (Djore Nance) leap into protective action.
+Meanwhile, Sutter’s parents recognize that their young son has all these ‘mannerisms’ they’d really rather not talk about.
+But when Sutter tells them a man’s been following him home from school, his mother (Liz Mikel) and stepfather (Djore Nance) leap into action.
+That’s a threat they can deal with.
+Clearly, Sutter has been sending out signals.

-This school year, Mom declares, there’ll be NO musicals.
+This school year, Mom declares, there’ll be NO musicals for him.

 Son: But they’re doing ‘The Wiz.’

-Mother: You’re not going to be in in no damned ‘Wiz.’
+Mother: You’re not going to be in no damned ‘Wiz.’

 Son: I’ve already been cast as the Scarecrow.